Level/abstract-level/README.md

 ## Public API For Consumers

+This module has a public API for consumers of a database and a [private API](#private-api-for-implementors) for concrete implementations.
+The public API, as documented in this section, offers a simple yet rich interface that is common between all implementations.
+Implementations may have additional options or methods.
+TypeScript [type declarations](https://www.typescriptlang.org/docs/handbook/2/type-declarations.html) are [included](./index.d.ts) (and exported for reuse) only for the public API.

+An `abstract-level` database is at its core a [key-value database](https://en.wikipedia.org/wiki/Key%E2%80%93value_database).
+A key-value pair is referred to as an _entry_ here and typically returned as an array, comparable to [`Object.entries()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/entries).

-### `db = constructor(...[, options])`
+### `db = new Constructor(...[, options])`

-The signature of this function is implementation-specific but all should have an `options` argument as the last.
+Creating a database is done by calling a class constructor.
+Implementations export a class that extends the [`AbstractLevel`](./abstract-level.js) class and has its own constructor with an implementation-specific signature.
+All constructors should have an `options` argument as the last.
 Typically, constructors take a `location` as their first argument, pointing to where the data will be stored.
 That may be a file path, URL, something else or none at all, since not all implementations are disk-based or persistent.
 Others take another database rather than a location as their first argument.

 The optional `options` object may contain: